practicalparticipation/standard/standard/docs/en/02_key_concepts/03_identifiers.md

 #### Local identifier

-Publishers can select the local identifier to use for indentifying a unique **contracting process**.
+Publishers can select the local identifier to use for identifying a unique **contracting process**.

 Because a **contracting process** is defined by a unique initiation process (a unique tender in the procurement case), a common approach will be to use the identifier of the initiation process, and to ensure that award and contract and spending data systems also keep track of this identifier.